pv2b/kenny/README.md

 `ApiAuthToken` (mandatory) is the authentication token belinging to the Password Manager Pro API user.

+### Royal TS Credential Namespace GUID

+In order to allow for credentials to be consistently mapped from Royal TS, ever credential needs a GUID.
+For the GUIDs to be unchanging as long as the resource ID and account ID remaing unchanging, we use version 5 GUIDS.

+As part of the GUID calculation, a "namespace GUID" needs to be given which is unique and consistent for any deployment of Kenny.

+Generate a random version 4 GUID using your favorite tool and then configure it like this in `appsettings.json`:

+    {
+      /* 8<----- */
+      "RoyalTSNamespaceGuid": "ef862229-bc78-4ac7-b3a9-24a72d1ef538"
+      /* 8<----- */
+    }

+N.B.
+Do not use this sample GUID unless you want to blindly collide with everyone else who didn't change from the sample GUID.

 ## Royal TS Configuration

 Add a dynamic folder with the following Dynamic Folder Script (Powershell):